vadigru/react-slider/Readme.md

 > *if `adaptiveSlides` is on, the number of displayed slides will be changed accordingly to the screen width and value passed in `slidesCount`.
 > - if 1 is passed slider will show 1 for all screen sizes
 > - if 2 is passed slider will show 1 for a mobile, 2 for both a tablet and desktop
-> - if 3 is passed slider will show to 1 for a mobile, 2 for a tablet, 3 for a desktop
+> - if 3 is passed slider will show 1 for a mobile, 2 for a tablet, 3 for a desktop

 ## Class names that can be used when adding a new slide